 Vanpools are the perfect commute option for commuters who travel more than 15 miles to work one-way.
-Passengers share the ride in a van seating 5-15 people and pay a monthly fee that covers the cost of fuel, insurance and vehicle maintenance.
-Not only that, when you cruise with two or more in a vehicle, you can ride in the US 36 Express Lanes for free!
+Passengers share the ride in a van which seats five-15 people and pay a monthly fee that covers the cost of fuel, insurance and vehicle maintenance.
+Not only will you help reduce the amount of vehicles on the road, when you cruise with two or more people in a vehicle, you can ride in the US 36 Express Lanes for free!
 When emergencies and unexpected schedule changes arise, vanpool participants can take advantage of the Guaranteed Ride Home program, a service that comes included in the monthly fee.

 How to Get Started